StephanXu/BusPlot/README.md

 };
 ```

+It simply contains a member `bar`.

+#### Server side

-Then implement a handle function to response:
+On the server side, you need to implement a handle function to response request:

 ```c++
 auto HandleFooRequest(const FooReq &req) -> void {